ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 ```

-## Summery
+## Summary

 As you can see, the declaration of the classes is so well defined that it takes the work off your shoulders to think about class names in detail.
-But there are a lot of other advantages, why you should consider using **BEM** or **SUIT CSS** for your projects.
+But there are a lot of other advantages why you should consider using **BEM** or **SUIT CSS** for your projects.

 **Pros:**
 * Clear and predefined naming conventions makes understanding as well as debugging much easier